Nguyễn Bình

-Nguyễn Bình born Nguyễn Phương Thảo (1906, Tien Tinh - 1951) was a Lieutenant-general in the Viet Minh.
+Nguyễn Bình, born Nguyễn Phương Thảo (30 July 1908 - 29 September 1951), was a Lieutenant-general in the Viet Minh.
 He was imprisoned by the French on the island of Poulo Condor in the early 1920s.
 He was sent by Ho Chi Minh in 1945 to establish a resistance to French rule in Cochinchina where he established his base of operations in the Plain of Reeds near Saigon.
 A former member of the Việt Nam Quốc Dân Đảng, he joined the Indochinese Communist Party in 1946.

 History

 According to Vietnamese historian Christopher Goscha, Nguyễn Bình was born in Hải Hưng Province in northern Vietnam, Nguyễn Bình came from a poor family.
-After finishing his primary schooling, he moved to Haiphong and then made his way to Cochinchina where he worked as a laundry boy and frequented the docks of Saigon.
+After finishing his primary schooling, he moved to Haiphong and then made his way to Cochinchina where he worked as a laundry boy and frequented the docks of Saigon, as well as worked on board the French liner 'd'Artagnan' of the Messageries Maritimes.

 He also became increasingly involved in nationalist politics.
-It was during this time that he befriended an influential intellectual and journalist, Tran Huy Lieu, who introduced him into the Vietnamese Nationalist Party (Việt Nam Quốc Dân Đảng, VNQDD) in 1928.
-In 1930, the French sentenced Nguyễn Bình to hard labor in Poulo Condor for his political activities.
-However, while Trần Huy Liệu crossed over to the Indochinese Communist Party (ICP) while doing hard time, Nguyễn Bình did not.
+It was during this time that he befriended an influential intellectual and journalist, Trần Huy Liệu, who introduced him into the Vietnamese Nationalist Party (Việt Nam Quốc Dân Đảng, VNQDD) in 1928.
+A year later, he was captured in Marseille due his political activities and was sentenced to hard labor in Poulo Condor.
+There, he united with Liệu and other members of the Nationalist Party.
+However, both Bình and Liệu were menaced to death by the extreme right group in the party due to their left-leaning ideology and eventually got attacked, resulting Bình blinded in one eye.
+Aftermath, while Liệu crossed over to the Indochinese Communist Party (ICP) while doing hard time, Nguyễn Bình did not.
 He left the island on 12 October 1934, and the nature of his activities during the rest of the 1930s remains a mystery.

-During World War II, he reappeared in Haiphong, organizing anti-Japanese and then anti-French activities in cooperation with communists working in the Red River Delta, including his long time friend Tran Huy Lieu.
-Following the Japanese overthrow of the French, Nguyễn Bình began organizing his own local armed forces in the coastal areas of northeastern Vietnam, in what was known as the Tran Hung Dao war zone.
-With the emergence of the Democratic Republic of Vietnam (DRV) in September 1945, Ho Chi Minh and other communist leaders were impressed by Nguyễn Bình’s initiative in these areas.
+During World War II, he reappeared in Haiphong, organizing anti-Japanese and then anti-French activities in cooperation with communists working in the Red River Delta, including his long time friend Trần Huy Liệu.
+During this time, he officially broke away from the Vietnam Nationalist Party and changed his name to Nguyễn Bình, with "Bình" (meaning "peace" in Vietnamese) expressing his will to establish world peace (Bình thiên hạ), Following the Japanese overthrow of the French, Nguyễn Bình began organizing his own local armed forces in the coastal areas of northeastern Vietnam, in what was known as the Tran Hung Dao war zone.
+With the emergence of the Democratic Republic of Vietnam (DRV) in September 1945, Ho Chi Minh and other communist leaders were impressed by Nguyễn Bình's initiative in these areas.
 They brought him into the government and turned this independent-minded nationalist into their military commander-in-chief for a southern Vietnam already at war.